 She says that she has “never felt more fulfilled” than now, supporting people with learning disabilities and autism.

-Nikki has been working through the pandemic and admitted that it had been challenging at times, but that the people she supports have coped admirably.
+Nikki worked through the pandemic and admitted that it had been challenging at times, but that the people she supports coped admirably.

 “People didn’t understand why we needed to put masks on, so for some, it was quite frightening.
 The ladies wanted to be like us, so we gave them masks to wear as well – this made them feel more relaxed, they didn’t want to be different and that way they felt included.”

 Ms Smith added that she was grateful that society finally seems to be recognising the importance of working in adult social care.